1. Introduction 1

 protest: in the sense of "oppose", intransitive in BrE, transitive in AmE (The workers protested against the decision/The workers protested the decision).
 The intransitive protest against in AmE means, "to hold or participate in a demonstration against".
 The older sense "proclaim" is always transitive (protest one's innocence).

-write: in BrE, the indirect object of this verb usually requires the preposition to, for example, I'll write to my MP or I'll write to her (although it is not required in some situations, for example when an indirect object pronoun comes before a direct object noun, for example, I'll write her a letter).
+my MP or I'll write to her (although it is not required in some situations, for example when an indirect object pronoun comes before a direct object noun, for example, I'll write her a letter).
 In AmE, write can be used monotransitively (I'll write my congressman; I'll write him).

 3.1.2.4 Different use of “have”.